anoopajay/ApiExplorer/README.md

 # License

 ApiExplorer is licensed under the MIT License.
-See the LICENSE file for more details..
+See the LICENSE file for more details...

 # Instructions